salmanzaheera15-dev/LocalConnectProject/README.md

 LocalConnect is a complete, polished semester project demonstrating practical full-stack development, problem-solving, and algorithmic thinking.
 It can be extended with features like images, payments, OTP login, and notifications.
+Visuals:
+Detailed screenshots reflecting the execution and functionality of the project are available in the Files section.